Last update 27 October 2019

 6.91

-noted at Woodcock as stripped hulk, windscreens smashed, rudders slashed.
+noted at Woodcock as stripped hulk, windscreens smashed, rudder fabric slashed.

 4.97